chinapedia/wikipedia.abstract.en/Page/Slovenia.md

 Sculpture

-V._Vodnik_monument_Ljubljana_front_side_2008-03.jpg (1758–1819) was created by Alojz Gangl in 1889 as part of Vodnik Monument, the first Slovene national monument.]]
+(1758–1819) was created by Alojz Gangl in 1889 as part of Vodnik Monument, the first Slovene national monument.]]
 The renewal of Slovene sculpture begun with Alojz Gangl (1859–1935) who created sculptures for the public monuments of the Carniolan polymath Johann Weikhard von Valvasor and Valentin Vodnik, the first Slovene poet and journalist, as well as _The Genius of the Theatre_ and other statues for the Slovenian National Opera and Ballet Theatre building.[336]
 The development of sculpture after World War II was led by a number of artists, including brothers Boris and Zdenko Kalin, Jakob Savinšek stayed with figural art.
 Younger sculptors, for example Janez Boljka, Drago Tršar and particularly Slavko Tihec, moved towards abstract forms.
 Jakov Brdar and Mirsad Begić returned to human figures.

 Graphics

 During World War II, numerous graphics were created by Božidar Jakac, who helped establish the post-war Academy of Visual Arts in Ljubljana.

-Hinko_Smrekar_-_Ilustracija_za_knjigo_Martin_Krpan.jpg's illustration of _Martin Krpan_]] In 1917 Hinko Smrekar illustrated Fran Levstik's book about the well-known Slovene folk hero Martin Krpan.
+'s illustration of _Martin Krpan_]] In 1917 Hinko Smrekar illustrated Fran Levstik's book about the well-known Slovene folk hero Martin Krpan.
 The children's books illustrators include a number of women illustrators, such as Marlenka Stupica, Marija Lucija Stupica, Ančka Gošnik Godec, Marjanca Jemec Božič, and Jelka Reichman.

 Painting